Brazil races to save flood victims as storm death toll rises

 In Mimoso do Sul, a fire truck was seen being dragged down a street by currents, while images released Saturday by the state fire department showed entire neighborhoods under water, with only the roofs of houses visible.

-The National Institute of Meteorology had predicted a severe storm, particularly in Rio, with rainfall of 20 cm a day from Friday through Sunday.
-Normally, the area receives 14 cm of rain in all of March.
+The National Institute of Meteorology had predicted a severe storm, particularly in Rio, with rainfall of 20 cm (7.9 inches) a day from Friday through Sunday.
+Normally, the area receives 14 cm (5.5 inches) of rain in all of March.

 Rio authorities had declared an administrative holiday on Friday as the storm approached and urged people to stay home.